 You can mount the drawer hardware a lot of different ways.
 I like using a cabinet hardware jig I can clamp to the drawer front and drill two holes spaced for the hardware I’m using.

 Starting with the top drawer, I drilled the holes then screwed the handles in place with the included hardware.
-I quickly work worked my way down and the base was almost done.
+After that I quickly work worked my way down and the base was almost done.

-6. Make and Attach the DIY Drill Press Stand Top
+6. Make the DIY Drill Press Stand Top

 The last piece of the DIY drill press stand is the top.
 I cut a piece of ¾” plywood down to the width I wanted but left it about 2” long.
 Then I drilled pocket holes along each side to attach the trim.